-If the muzzle accuracy is not accurate, propellant gases may spread unevenly, and the bullet may deflect from the pathway.
+If the muzzle accuracy is inaccurate, propellant gases may spread unevenly, and the bullet may deflect from the pathway.
 The end of the muzzle has a thread to attach any accessories.

 It is a cavity before the barrel to insert the cartridge before the ignition.

-The safety lever does not allow the hammer to fall on the recoil spring guide rod to fire the cartridge.
+The safety lever prevents the hammer from falling on the recoil spring guide rod to fire the cartridge.
 Without making the pistol safety lever ON, we can not fire from the pistol.
 It protects against the unintentional discharge of the bullet.

-The hammer is a part of a pistol strike on the projectile to ignite the explosive and fire the bullet.
-Shooters have to manually cock the hammer before firing.
+The hammer is part of a pistol strike on the projectile to ignite the explosive and fire the bullet.
+Shooters have to manually incline the hammer before firing.
 It is a metal piece that forcefully rotates about a pivot point.